h2oai/sparkling-water/doc/src/site/sphinx/rsparkling.rst

 H2O with Spark DataFrames
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-As an example, let's copy the mtcars dataset to to Spark so we can access it from H2O Sparkling Water:
+As an example, let's copy the mtcars dataset to Spark so we can access it from H2O Sparkling Water:

 .. code:: r